Samuel Francis Smith: Ministry

 In 1834, Smith worked in Boston editing the Baptist Missionary Magazine before going to Maine.
 His ordination as a Baptist minister was on February 12, 1834, in Waterville, Maine, where in addition to his ministry, he served as Professor of Modern Languages at Waterville College.

 On September 16, 1834, Smith married Mary White Smith, whose maiden name was Smith.
 They had six children.
 Smith was foster father for four years to teenager Thornton Chase, who, instead of entering college, left to become an officer in the Civil War.
 In 1894-5 Thornton Chase would become the first western convert to the Baháʼí Faith, and was a leading member in the United States.

 In 1842, he left Waterville to go to Newton, Massachusetts.
 Smith did not stop writing.
 In addition to "My Country, 'Tis of Thee", Smith wrote over 150 other hymns.
 In 1843, he teamed with Baron Stow to compile a Baptist hymnal, The Psalmist.

 In Newton, Smith became editor of the Christian Review and other publications of the Baptist Missionary Union.
 He continued his ministry as well, becoming pastor of the First Baptist Church in Newton in the village of Newton Centre.
 In Newton, Smith bought a house at 1181 Centre Street.

 After twelve years as pastor of the Newton Centre church, he became editorial secretary of the BMU and served there for fifteen years.

 From 1875 to 1880, he made many trips to Europe, Turkey, India, Ceylon and Burma to visit missionary outposts.

 He wrote a history of his adoptive home, entitled History of Newton, Massachusetts, which was published in 1880.

-Professor and author Oliver Wendell Holmes, Sr. recommended Smith as a potential candidate for an honorary Doctor of Letters degree from Harvard University in 1893.
+Professor and author Oliver Wendell Holmes Sr. recommended Smith as a potential candidate for an honorary Doctor of Letters degree from Harvard University in 1893.
 Harvard president Charles William Eliot declined, noting that "My Country 'Tis of Thee" was better known for its tune, which Smith did not write, rather than its lyrics.
 Holmes disagreed, noting that "his song will be sung centuries from now, when most of us and our pipings are forgotten."

 Death and burial

 Samuel Francis Smith died suddenly on November 16, 1895, while on his way by train to preach in the Boston neighborhood of Readville.
 He was buried in Newton Cemetery.
 "America" was among the pieces sung at his funeral.
 He was survived by his wife and five children.
-His son D.A.W.
-Smith was president of the Karen Baptist Theological Seminary in Burma; his granddaughter Emma Waldo Smith Marshall taught at the seminary.
+His son D. A. W. Smith was president of the Karen Baptist Theological Seminary in Burma; his granddaughter Emma Waldo Smith Marshall taught at the seminary.

 Legacy

 Smith was inducted into the Songwriters Hall of Fame in 1970.

-The home Smith lived in in Andover is now a Phillips Academy dormitory named America House.
+The home Smith lived in Andover is now a Phillips Academy dormitory named America House.

 The home in which Smith and his family lived in Newton is no longer standing.
 In 1958, a society was formed to buy and preserve it, but the home was damaged by fire in 1968 and again in 1969, leading to its destruction.
 A small monument and growing garden honors his legacy.